Skip to main content

 Instructions

-Export accumulated research data for downstream analysis.
+Export the stored knowledge-graph data for downstream analysis.

 Returns all stored entities as JSON-serialisable dicts, suitable for: